Chartered legal executives are qualified lawyers who specialise in a particular area of law in England and Wales

 - medium-sized firms, combining private client and commercial work

 - large commercial firms catering for business clients.

-There are also jobs in the Civil Service and the Crown Prosecution Service (CPS), dealing with issues of public legal concern.
+Local authorities also employ chartered legal executives in areas such as litigation and advocacy.
+There are also jobs available in the Civil Service and the Crown Prosecution Service (CPS), dealing with issues of public legal concern.

-Work can be found within the legal departments of large industrial and commercial organisations, such as private utilities and financial institutions, dealing with commercial issues, such as finance, employment and property.
-It is also possible to work on legal issues for charities.
+You can find work in the legal departments of large industrial and commercial organisations, such as private utilities and financial institutions, dealing with commercial issues, such as finance, employment and property.
+It's also possible to work on legal issues for charities.

 Look for job vacancies at: